In this post, we are going to explore what Erectile Dysfunction (or ED), who it affects, the common causes, medication, and treatments, including CBD.

 Side Effects: serious and sudden drop in blood pressure or hypotension, dizziness, nausea, and numbness, a prolonged erection.

-Alprostadil self-injection is injected directly into the penis and makes the blood vessels expand.
+Alprostadil self-injection directly into the penis makes the blood vessels expand.
 You should not take this if you have had allergies to other drugs or food preservatives, prescription drugs, herbal and dietary supplements.

 Side effects: pain where the injection takes place, long erection, swelling, and pain, bleeding, spotting, or stinging in the urethra.

 A penis pump is a plastic tube that fits over the penis with a hand or battery-powered pump attached to the tube, and a band that fits around the base of the penis once it is erect.
 You are at risk if you take blood thinners or have a blood disorder.

 Side effects; bleeding under the surface of the skin of the penis, numbness, pain, bruising, feeling of trapped semen.

 Penile Implants are devices placed inside the penis to allow a man with ED to achieve and sustain an erection; doctors do not recommend this if ED is psychological such as a relationship issue, urinary tract infection, or severe diabetes.